BillFarber/java-client-api/README.md

 *  Use Optimistic Locking to detect contention without creating locks on the server.
 *  Execute ACID modifications so the change either succeeds or throws an exception.
 *  Execute multi-statement transactions so changes to multiple documents succeed or fail together.
-*  Call Data Services by means of a Java interface on the client for data functionality implemented by an endpoint on the server.
+*  Call Data Services via a Java interface on the client for data functionality implemented by an endpoint on the server.

-The client can be used in applications running on Java 8, 11, and 17.
+The client is tested on Java 8, 11, 17, and 21 and can safely be used on each of those major Java versions.
+The client may work on more recent major versions of Java but has not been thoroughly tested on those yet.

 If you are using Java 11 or higher and intend to use [JAXB](https://docs.oracle.com/javase/tutorial/jaxb/intro/), please see the section below for ensuring that the necessary dependencies are available in your application's classpath.

 ## QuickStart